textileio/papers/draft.md

 }
 ~~~

-Textile Logs are designed to be shared, composed, and layered into
+Logs are designed to be shared, composed, and layered into
 datasets ([@fig:LogEncryption]).
 As such, they are encrypted by default
 in a manner that enables access control ([@sec:AccessControl]) and the Follower mechanism discussed in
 the previous section.
 Much like the Log address book, Log *keys* are